 Desa Parkcity Waterfront: I’ve been to this park numerous times and the serenity emanating from this place never failed to amaze me.
 Take a stroll on a beautiful day and you’d likely come across people flying their vibrant kites and socializing with fellow pet owners.

-Pets Pavilion, Setia Eco-park, Shah Alam: A little more than half hour’s drive from the city center, this special park features more activities than your pet can shake its paw at.
+Pets Pavilion, Setia Eco-park, Shah Alam: A little more than half an hour’s drive from the city centre, this special park features more activities than your pet can shake its paw at.
 The 3.15 acres park has been well-designed with an obstacle run, play pond and bathing area to truly invoke joy in your four-legged friends.
 If you’re lucky, you may even stumble onto a pet show or contest there.

 Central Park, Bandar Utama: Besides being the site where the pivotal “I Want to Touch a Dog” event was held three years ago (mad props to social activist Syed Azmi for being its mastermind), Central Park has long been one of the more pet-friendly parks in Malaysia.
 With its lush greenery and scenic lake, this neighbourhood haven draws people and is very much popular not only with pet owners but also with families and picnickers.